Bryce-Stabenow/blog/src/content/blogs/php-stan-carbon-rule.md

     'expires_at'    => $subscriptionExpiration
 ]);
 ```
-It might look fine to your eyes, and unfortunately wasn't caught in the test since saving this would be successful.
+It looks fine at first glance, and unfortunately wasn't caught in the tests that were written since it runs successfully.
 However, there's a nasty bug here.

 <br/>

-**Carbon** is another common datetime package for PHP/Laravel projects, but has some quirks.
-One of these is that this instance is shared on your application.
-This means that our first call to `Carbon::now()` has accidentally been changed by the second line.
+**Carbon** is a common datetime package for PHP/Laravel projects, but has some quirks--one of which is that it is mutable by default.
+This means that our first call to `Carbon::now()` has accidentally been changed by the second line instead of returning a new copy of the date.

 <br />